Cao Huan

-Cao Huan (246 – 302/303), courtesy name Jingming, was the fifth and last emperor of the state of Cao Wei during the Three Kingdoms period.
+Cao Huan (246 (Note: Cao Huan's biography in Sanguozhi recorded that he was 20 (by East Asian reckoning) when he moved to Ye (Hebei) as his final residence on 6 Feb 266.
+Note that Cao Huan was still alive when Chen Shou compiled the Sanguozhi.
+Vol.77 of Zizhi Tongjian recorded that Cao Huan was 15 (by East Asian reckoning) when he ascended the throne.) – 302/303 (Note: According to the Wei Shi Pu (魏世谱) by Sun Sheng, Cao Huan was 58 (by East Asian reckoning) when he died in the first year of the Tai'an era during the reign of Emperor Hui of Jin.
+The year corresponds to 14 Feb 302 to 02 Feb 303 in the Julian calendar.)), courtesy name Jingming, was the fifth and last emperor of the state of Cao Wei during the Three Kingdoms period.
 On 4 February 266, he abdicated the throne in favour of regent Sima Yan (later Emperor Wu of the Jin dynasty), and brought an end to the Wei regime.
 After his abdication, Cao Huan was granted the title "Prince of Chenliu" and held it until his death, after which he was posthumously honoured as "Emperor Yuan (of Cao Wei)".

 Family background and accession to the throne

 Cao Huan's birth name was "Cao Huang" (曹璜).
 His father, Cao Yu, the Prince of Yan, was a son of Cao Cao, the father of Wei's first emperor, Cao Pi.
 In 258, at the age of 12, in accordance with Wei's regulations that the sons of princes (other than the first-born son of the prince's spouse or wife, customarily designated the prince's heir) were to be instated as dukes, Cao Huan was instated as the "Duke of Changdao District" (常道鄉公).

 In June 260, after the ruling emperor Cao Mao was killed in an attempt to seize back state power from the regent Sima Zhao, Cao Huang was selected to succeed Cao Mao.